Description

 The main wall (Sydväggen) is south-facing and gets quite warm in summer, but late afternoon and evenings work well.
 Trees give shade only here and there.
 Mostly block terrain at the base of the rock.
 Most of the rock dries up fast after rain and some routes are certainly climbable during some light rainfall.

 The easier routes on the west-facing wall might be a bit slippery on hot summer days.
 Svaväggen is located along i little road, so be careful not to step out on the road.
 Remember to climb gently and avoid tearing down gravel, rocks or branches on the road.
-It might hit your belay partner or people passing by on the road.

 History